Challenging Behaviour Course

 This course will cater for a variety of adult learners ranging from school leavers with no previous experience in the healthcare sector to more mature adults with relevant life or work experience.
 Some of the latter will have previously had some education and training in healthcare.
 More mature adults will frequently be seeking new career opportunities, be working in the home or currently working in the healthcare sector.
 These will tend to opt for the part-time learning route to achieving the award.
 The course will be open to both male and female learners, although male participants will be in the minority.

 Challenging Behaviour QQI Award (Minor) Level 5 – 5N1706

 Continuous assessment including assignments, projects, skills demonstrations and learner records.

-No formal work placement is required for this course.
+No formal work experience is required for this course.

 Healthcare Assistant, Carer, Care Worker; Progression to further education.

 This course leads to a level 5 minor award on the National Framework of Qualifications

 - Assignment’s 40% (2 assignments)